Active Alerts

 As we continue to make progress with our infrastructure investments, we are proud to be providing jobs and contracting opportunities to local residents and businesses.
 When complete, the plant will work better, look better, and smell better for the neighborhood, our staff, and the entire City!

-Unforeseen site conditions have delayed the restoration work taking place on Evans Avenue, which includes sidewalk and curb work, as well as installation of new lighting and additional tree planting.
-The work began in November 2024 and was expected to be completed by late January 2025.
+Evans Avenue restoration work is taking place on Evans Avenue which includes sidewalk and curb work, as well as installation of new lighting and additional tree planting.

-Updated Duration: Work began in late November 2024 and is now expected to be complete mid-March 2025.
+Updated Duration*: Work is expected to complete early-April 2025.
 Expected upcoming work includes:

 Changes to the Biosolids' Biogas Project